PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 This page must allow you to upload a new NFT.

-In order to do this, it must propose a form to the user, containing the following information :
+In order to do this, it must show a form to the user, containing the following information :

 - name
 - nftName